Most popular search tools:

 Use the Panthernet Open SSID with the guest account.

 Photocopying/Printing: Konica-Minolta multifunction devices (MFDs) are located on both the Main and Upper Levels of the Library, and are also equipped with a scanning option.
-Use your UPEI Campus Card, or purchase a photocopy card for $3.00 (refundable when the card is returned).
-You can use coins to photocopy/print material, but only on the MFD in the Learning Commons on the Main Level of the Library.
+You can purchase a photocopy card for $3.00 (refundable when the card is returned) or coins to photocopy/print material, coin is only available on the MFD in the Learning Commons on the Main Level of the Library.
 You can print directly from a USB stick in the MFD devices.
-Inquire at the Service Desk to add value to your UPEI Campus Card or photocopy card.
+Inquire at the Service Desk to add value to your photocopy card.
 Printing cost 10 cents per side for black & white and 50 cents per side for colour.
-Inquire at the Service Desk to add value to your UPEI Campus Card or photocopy card.
 The "Library Commons" labelled printers will not work for community members.

 Scanning: Community members are welcome to use all of the self-serve scanning equipment in the library, at no charge.